 Caring for your HVAC system before temperatures plummet is the best way to avoid a home heating emergency.
-Timely maintenance will also extend the lifespan of your heating and cooling equipment and optimize its efficiency.
+Timely furnace maintenance will also extend the lifespan of your heating equipment and optimize its efficiency.
 To help you get up to date on all the essentials, the following is a comprehensive HVAC maintenance checklist for fall.

 Check and Change Your HVAC Air Filter and Stock up on Replacements